Washington Capitals beat Vegas Golden Knights to win Stanley Cup

 Washington's Devante Smith-Pelly tied the game midway through the final period, before Lars Eller scored the go-ahead goal with 7:37 remaining in regulation – putting the franchise, which debuted in 1974, finally at the top of hockey after 43 seasons.

-The victory capped a storybook year for the Capitals after years of disappointment and postseason failures, and solidified star Alex Ovechkin’s status among some of the all-time greats with the first championship of his career.
+The victory capped a storybook year for the Capitals after years of disappointment and postseason failures, and solidified Ovechkin’s status among some of the all-time greats with the first championship of his career.

 And of course, there was a little drama before the Capitals' agonizing wait to hoist the trophy could come to an end: The game clock stopped working on the T-Mobile Arena scoreboards during the final minutes, and the Capitals angrily protested while they played on.
 Unfortunately for Vegas, the home team never got close to scoring a tying goal.